3 Women Who Were Pushed Out At Work, But Found Even Better Second Acts

 Advertisement

 What do you love about your job currently?
 Being a tour guide keeps you sharp.
-It requires lots of memorization and it really keeps the noodle working.
-I always dreamed of being a stand-up comedian and that’s how I approach my tours.
+It requires lots of memorization, and it really keeps the noodle working.
+I always dreamed of being a stand-up comedian, and that’s how I approach my tours.
 I tell my customers, “Welcome to the Kimberly Show!”

 I love connecting with people.
 While I worked alongside people all day in an office job, spending my day with people from all over the world who are happily on vacation is thrilling.
 Serving as an ambassador to San Francisco and California is so much more fun and meaningful.
 I am part of people’s vacation photos and Instagram stories!

-I’ve also learned new skills and driven a bit outside my comfort zone — never in my life did I think I would be driving a bus!
+I’ve also learned new skills and driven a bit outside of my comfort zone — never in my life did I think I would be driving a bus!

 Name: Kathy Becker